Skip to main content

 Watch our instructional video on applying access roles or, alternatively read the steps below.

-Step 4: Apply the access role/roles to the client or create the role you would like then add.
+Step 4: Apply the appropriate access role(s) to the client, or create a custom role if needed, and then assign it.

 (If you need information on how to create a client access role please go here.)